dominiccalleja/BayesCalc-archive/README.md

 - BUG ---- DONT KNOW method is returning weird answers

 SUGGESTIONS:
 - When running the 'what-if' tests, it makes no sense to say that "A negative test would give the patient a PPV of...", since it's a negative test.
 It can't have a PPV.
-We should really report the NPV, as this is needed to help exclude GCA.
+We should really report the NPV(I disagree you should give all values in PPV.
+1-NPV is PPV), as this is needed to help exclude GCA.

 [FIXED]- setting all to True is obvs wrong = 1.2 right now